pmo234/Learn_Scotland/README.md

 ## Technologies

-These are the main technologies we used to contruct the project.
+These are the main technologies we used to construct the project.

 * ![stats]
 * ![React]